 Since Lightroom catalogs can be quite demanding on your hard disks, it is best to put them on fast SSD or flash memory.
-Ideally, you want to put photos on fast storage as well, but if high-capacity SSD drives are out of your budget, use 7200 RPM or faster hard drives like I do.
+Ideally, you want to put photos on fast storage as well, but if high-capacity SSD drives are out of your budget, use 7200 RPM or faster hard drives.
 Since traditional hard drives are more prone to failures than SSD, it might be a good idea to use two hard drives in RAID 1 (Mirror) configuration.
-Please keep in mind that RAID 1 volume should not be used as your backup – always back your data up separately to other external media or storage units like the ioSafe 214 that I have recently reviewed.
+Please keep in mind that RAID 1 volume should not be used as your backup – always back your data up separately to other external media or storage units like the ioSafe 214 that I have previously reviewed.

 Next, we will talk about storage needs.